adenekan41/unitcss/Readme.md

     Working with folders:

-    unitcss folder <foldername>
-    --folder, -r ..... to change unit of files in a folder
+    unitcss <foldername> ..... to change unit of files in a folder

     Working with files :

-    unitcss file <file>
-    --file, -f ..... to change unit of a file
+    unitcss <file> ..... to change unit of a file

 ```